 Results

-We found evidence of an association between BCG vaccination and reduced all-cause mortality (aOR:0.76 (95%CI 0.64 to 0.89), P:0.001) and some evidence of an association with reduced recurrent TB (aOR:0.90 (95%CI 0.81 to 1.00), P:0.056).
-The point estimate suggested an association with vaccination and reduced deaths due to TB (in those who died), although the confidence intervals were wide (aOR:0.76 (95%CI 0.51 to 1.13), P:0.177).
+We found evidence of an association between BCG vaccination and reduced all-cause mortality (aOR:0.76 (95%CI 0.64 to 0.89), P:0.001) and weak evidence of an association with reduced recurrent TB (aOR:0.90 (95%CI 0.81 to 1.00), P:0.056).
 Analyses using multiple imputation suggested that the benefits of vaccination for all-cause mortality were reduced after 10 years.

 Conclusions

 We found that BCG vaccination was associated with reduced all-cause mortality in people with TB although this benefit was less pronounced more than 10 years after vaccination.
-There was some evidence of an association with reduced recurrent TB.
+There was weak evidence of an association with reduced recurrent TB.

 Keywords: Tuberculosis, BCG, Surveillance